gaspare-mascolino/knowledge/docs/pages/music.md

 **Modulation chords**

 A modular chord could be the V down or a IV up, this is it called resolution trend.
 Whatever is the tonality we can use the V7 rather a chord of a scale played before of it.

+Each chord on I degree could be precede by a chord of VII7 a IV Perfect down or a V Perfect up.
+Then each V7 could be precede from its V7 (V7/V relative).

+Each V7 also could be precede by a IIm7 is a II half diminished a IV Perfect down or a V Perfect up (this allow to create II - V - I).

+Each IIm could be precede from a V7 (V7/II relative).

+!!!
+Info
+ The same rules worth for major and minor chord.

+ !!!
+Warning
+  Also a IV Major could be replaced with a IV Minor as long as the altered note was not played on the previous chords.

 ### Circle of fifth